AustinWood/durak_skeleton/README.md

 * Start with a shuffled deck of 36 cards.
 * Play with 2-5 players.
-* The goal is not get rid of all your cards.
+* The goal is to get rid of all your cards.
 The last player with cards is the 'durak' (fool).
 * Each player is dealt six cards.
 The remaining cards are placed in the center and form the 'talon'.
 * The bottom-most card in the talon determines the trump suit.
 * Ace is the highest rank and six is the lowest.
 Trumps always beat non-trump cards regardless of rank (e.g., a trump six beats a non-trump ace).